athirazizi/RayTracing/README.md

 # Section 3: Rendering a Sphere Using Ray Tracing

-We will be taking the mathematical concepts in section 2 and impleenting them in code in this section.
+We will be taking the mathematical concepts in section 2 and implementing them in code in this section.

+## Section 3.1: Creating a Renderer class

 To start, we will be making two new files: